tlolkema/robot-playwright-workshop/README.md

 ### Installation

-- Install python3 and put it in the path. (atleast python 3.6 or any newer version)
+- Install python3 and put it in the path. (at least python 3.6 or any newer version)
 - Install Node.js
 - Clone the Github repository: https://github.com/tlolkema/robot-playwright-workshop